-A form of peaceful protest that involves sitting down and occupying space, often preventing access to a business or public space.
+A sit-in is a form of peaceful protest that involves sitting down and occupying space, often preventing access to a business or public space.

 Sit-ins are still considered an effective form of peaceful protest for their visibility and peaceful tactics.